Turkey’s Erdogan ordered banks to move Iran cash, says Reza Zarrab

 "I spoke with Ankara," he explained to the other person on the call.
 "Mr. Prime Minister and Ali Babacan [the Turkish treasury minister] gave approval.
 It's finished already."

+Even before Wednesday's testimony the trial had infuriated Turkish authorities, with officials claiming that U.S. prosecutors are doing the bidding of Erdogan's rival, cleric Fethullah Gulen, who is in self-imposed exile in Pennsylvania.

+"What (Gulen's movement) was not able to achieve here, it is trying to achieve there (New York)," Deputy Prime Minister Bekir Bozdag told a Turkish news agency on Thursday, according to the Associated Press.

-The trial has infuriated Turkish authorities and Erdogan has pressed both the Obama and Trump administrations to drop the case.
+Erdogan, who blames Gulen for a failed coup attempt, has pressed both the Obama and Trump administrations to drop the sanctions case.

+Zarrab, 34, was supposed to be the lead defendant in the case but he began cooperating with prosecutors before the trial began.

+When he first took the stand Wednesday, he was in jailhouse clothes.
+On Thursday, at the suggestion of the judge, he wore a suit.